 The week that passed was a long one, I’m not going to lie.
 The fourteen-hour car ride back to Florida was a bit exhausting, and the trip itself wasn’t as restful as I would have liked.
 Nonetheless, here’s some things that I spent some time with this week.

 What I’m reading: Tip of the Iceberg by Mark Adams.
 Just cozying up to this book as the weather is getting cold.
-Thinking about my summer in Alaska, and what the future holds.
+Thinking about this past summer in Alaska, and what the future may hold.

 What I’m listening to: Antonin Dvorak’s Symphony No. 9.
 Also known as the New World Symphony, this makes me feel like it’s Thanksgiving.
 I enjoy this recording from the Slovak Philharmonic Orchestra.